For a sample of some of our prostitution cases , click on the following links for a detailed description of each case.

-- Prostitution Sting Near U.S.C., Judicial Diversion, PDP
+- Compton, Prostitution Sting, Judicial Diversion, Dismissal

 The reader of even two or three of the above results will no doubt see that prostitution cases in general follow a similar path.
 However, past results are not always a guarantee of future results.

 Each courthouse handles prostitution cases in a different manner.
 It is not too far from the truth to say Compton handles these cases almost like a parking ticket.
 Even the youngest DA handling such cases does so professionally and without any dispatching, disrespectful remarks.
 There will never be a personal attack or snide remark about our client.
 The plea bargains offered in Compton are the best in Los Angeles County, usually an inexpensive, one day program, as well as AIDS test.
 Once the client shows this to the judge, usually through us, the case is dismissed.

 The prostitution cases arising out of Hollywood and parts of Downtown LA are handled in the East Los Angeles Superior Court.
 Such cases were handled in the dungeon-like Bauchet Street Court years ago (stopping in 2013), right under the Men’s Central Jail and across from Twin Towers.